 Another way to enjoy the views of the Caribbean is to rent one of our fantastic oceanfront condos or villas.
 In particular the panoramic views from our penthouse condos are divine.
 Despite all there is to do in the area, the splendid ocean views will keep you captivated and you will have to be dragged off your rooftop trust me!

 Till next month, feel free to read more of my blogs listed recent posts and archives on this website!

 Sally Foran is a happily married mom of 3, residing in Canada and is a frequent traveler to the Riviera Maya MX.
 She is an aficionado on ‘everything Playa del Carmen’ and writes with joy and passion about the area.
 She is also a witty blog contributor to Work & Family Foundation Canada, and NAVUT (offering professionals new to Ottawa the inside scoop!)
 Sally has also been awarded Blogger of the Week on TravelBlog.Org which enjoys over 250,000 bloggers world-wide.

-Playa Beach Getaways is a Denver Co. based company owned by Tonya Sarina.
-Playa Beach Getaways / Your Best Getaway have earned a rating of Excellent by Trip Advisor and FlipKey and continue to earn raves from satisfied guests who return time after time.
+Playa Beach Getaways is a Denver CO. based company owned by Tonya Sarina.
+Playa Beach Getaways / Your Best Getaway have earned a rating of Excellent by Trip Advisor, FlipKey and VRBO and continues to earn raves from satisfied guests who return time after time.